westkingdom/westkingdom/docs/google-api.md

 regularity).
 I would have included my home server as well, except it has a dynamic IP address, so this would not be useful.

-The API must be kept secret, so it cannot be recorded here.
+The API key must be kept secret, so it cannot be recorded here.
 It can be found in the [credentials section](https://console.developers.google.com/project/west-web-1066/apiui/credential) of the Google Deveper Console.

-Create a directory called ~/.google-api in your home directory, and create a file called "server.key".
-This file should contain the West Kingdom API key.
-Our wrapper API will look for the key here.
-It will also check in /etc/google-api/server.key, if you prefer a global location.
+We don't need the API key, though; using just OAuth Keys works fine.

 ### OAuth Keys

+If you have ssh access into the westkingdom.org web server, you can just copy the contents of /etc/google-api on the server to ~/.google-api on your development machine.
+Read on if you need to create your own keys, or modify the server keys to enable more services.

 API keys are not sufficient to access certain user data through the Google APIs; in order to call these restricted functions, you